alewin/koci-blog/content/posts/2020-04-13-cost-savings-google-maps-services/index.md

 Try to understand what information is needed for your application, then add filters

 _Example_: if you just want to know `formatted_address` and `geometry`, you can save `$0.008` by filtering the request.
-May seem derisory, but with a high volume of data in the order of `10,000 requests per day`, we'll have a monthly savings of `$2400`!
+It may seem derisory, but with a high volume of data in the order of `10,000 requests per day`, we'll save `$2400` per month!

 **Example PlaceDetails Request:**